-The U.S. Justice Action Network is the first and largest 501(c)4 organization in the country to bring together progressive and conservative partners to make our criminal justice system fairer, more efficient, and effective while ensuring public safety.
-The U.S. Justice Action Network employs federal and state lobbying, public advocacy, and public education efforts to pass sweeping criminal justice reforms that advance the following policy goals:
+The Justice Action Network is the first and largest 501(c)4 organization in the country to bring together progressive and conservative partners to make our criminal justice system fairer, more efficient, and effective while ensuring public safety.
+The Justice Action Network employs federal and state lobbying, public advocacy, and public education efforts to pass sweeping criminal justice reforms that advance the following policy goals:

 - To safely reduce the exploding prison population and astronomical costs to taxpayers